Europe's New Right-to-Repair Directive: What It Gets Right, and What It Misses for Service Pros

 Former appliance warranty claims adjuster turned investigative repair journalist.

-The European Union's 2024 Directive on Common Rules Promoting Repair of Goods got passed with a lot of fanfare and, according to a critical review published in Resources, Conservation and Recycling, not enough teeth.
-The paper evaluates seven policy measures inside the directive against the academic literature on what actually stops people from repairing appliances.
-The verdict is mixed.
+The European Union's 2024 Directive on Common Rules Promoting Repair of Goods — Directive (EU) 2024/1799 — was adopted with a lot of fanfare and, according to a critical review published in Resources, Conservation and Recycling, not enough teeth.
+The directive entered into force on July 30, 2024, and member states must transpose it into national law and start applying it from July 31, 2026.
+The paper assesses how the European Commission framed the problem — which barriers to repair it identified and which policy options it ultimately adopted — against the academic literature.
+The verdict is critical.

 That gap matters for any US shop reading the policy debate.